 Addiction Outreach Clinic (AOC) is an outpatient clinic practice that specializes in opioid addiction treatment with seven locations in Ohio and Pennsylvania.
 AOC provides a professional, caring and safe environment, which ensures the best possible outcome for our patients.

-AOC was founded in 2007 by Dr. Nicholas Atanasoff who saw the rising heroin and pain medication addiction epidemic in Ohio and Pennsylvania and understood the need for a results-driven, realistic treatment approach for patients based on their lifestyle, work commitments and other responsibilities.
+AOC was founded in 2007 by Dr. Nicholas Atanasoff who saw the rising heroin and pain medication addiction epidemic in Ohio and Pennsylvania and understood the need for a results-driven, common sense treatment approach for patients based on their lifestyle, work commitments and other responsibilities.

-He started prescribing a relatively new drug at the time called Suboxone® that includes a combination of buprenorphine and naloxone to help reduce/prevent cravings and withdrawals.
-This medication combined with a required monthly behavioral counseling session in an outpatient clinic setting enables patients to focus on their recovery efforts while returning to their lives faster than traditional opioid addiction treatment methods, which require up to 20 counseling appointments per month.
+He started prescribing a relatively new drug at the time called Suboxone® that includes a combination of buprenorphine and naloxone to help reduce/prevent cravings and withdrawal symptoms.
+This medication combined with a required monthly behavioral counseling session in an outpatient clinic setting enables patients to focus on their recovery efforts while returning to their lives faster than traditional opioid addiction treatment programs, which may require up to 20 counseling appointments per month.

-Dr. Atanasoff has expanded his practice into seven clinics with much of the growth driven by referrals from former patients.
-Since its founding, AOC has helped several thousands of patients in Ohio and Pennsylvania successfully recover from opioid addictions and get their lives back.
+Dr. Atanasoff has expanded his practice into seven clinics with much of the growth driven by referrals from current and former patients.
+Since its founding, AOC has helped several thousands of patients in Ohio and Pennsylvania successfully recover from opioid addiction and get their lives back.

 Headquartered in Youngstown, OH, AOC is managed by a team of clinical experts and experienced business professionals led by Nicholas Atanasoff, DO, CEO and Medical Director of Addiction Outreach Clinic.